 What is worse, undemocratic and coercive practices occur frequently within trade unions regarding the occupation of workplace.
 For the union, a sit-down strike could be a very effective strategy in such an action where a handful of union members can make an impression of a full-scale strike.
 For this reason, union leaders recklessly conduct open ballots on whether to strike without any ethics or responsibility and sometimes manipulate the result of the vote.
 They also force union members to participate in the sit-down strikes.
 Union leaders reportedly sent threatening text messages to union members and visited the houses of those members who went back to work, in an effort to keep them out of the workplace.

-active and firm measures
+Employers need active and firm measures

 Employers should be well prepared with pre-planned measures in the event of unions occupying the company’s premises.
 If the union exercises a sit-down action, employers should file a criminal suit against that union.
 Employers can also opt to declare a lock-out or hire additional security guards to counteract the union’s illegal action.